 Prior to joining Press, Dozier & Hamelburg, Alfred gained extensive trial experience from his work in the Public Defender's Office in Massachusetts.
 He also brings experience to the firm as a former family law practitioner and coverage or defense counsel on behalf of prominent national insurance carriers and their insureds.
 Because of his diverse legal knowledge and experience, Alfred's practice includes counseling individuals and corporations in areas of liability management to prevent costly litigation.
 Whenever possible, he will first pursue a non-judicial outcome through mediation; but, when alternative dispute resolution fails, he works tirelessly to persuasively argue for his clients, whether on paper or in court, based on sound legal analysis.

-He serves on the Criminal Justice Act appellate panel for the D.C.
+Alfred serves on the Criminal Justice Act appellate panel for the D.C.
 Court of Appeals.
-A stalwart of social justice, he is also active in nonprofit organizations including D.C.
+He is a stalwart advocate of social justice and is also active in nonprofit organizations, including D.C.
 Law Students in Court, one of the oldest and most well-regarded legal programs in the District of Columbia, which works to fight the consequences of poverty, prevent homelessness, and alleviate inequalities in the justice system.
-He also has pro bono experience in administrative removal proceedings in Immigration Court in Arlington, Virginia, and teaching experience as a trial advocacy coach for local law school moot court trial teams.
+He has pro bono experience in administrative removal proceedings in the Immigration Court in Arlington, Virginia, and teaching experience as a trial advocacy coach for local law school moot court trial teams.